khakhalin/notes/keywords/uv.md

 ```

 As in this mode we're using pip-style management, to require a requirements file, do `uv pip freeze > requirements.txt` after each install.

-# New project: pure uv

-In this mode you do
-* `uv init` - it creates a venv
-* `uv add numpy` for all changes - it auto-updates `toml` and the venv
-*  You may want to add `.venv` to `.gitignore` if it's present in the folder (if uv created it)

-How to recreate an environment from toml: ????